FHead/PhysicsShowerQuenchExercise/readme.md

 ## Practically

 Clone this repository and do ``make''.
-You will need fastjet installed (if fastjet-config is in the path it's ok)
+You will need fastjet installed (if fastjet-config is in the path it is ok)

 ## Output file format